-- 57. (1) Subject to paragraph (2), a relevant director of the company or an associated company may be indemnified out of the company's assets against- - (a) any liability incurred by that director in connection with any negligence, default, breach of duty or breach of trust in relation to the company or an associated company, - (b) any hability incurred by that director in connection with the activities of the company or an associated company in its capacity as a trustee of an occupational pension scheme (as defined in section 235(6) of the Companies Act 2006), - (c) any other liability incurred by that director as an officer of the company or an associated company

-(2) This article does not authorise any indemnity which would be prohibited or rendered void by any provision of the Companies Acts or by any other provision of law

-(3) In this article-
+- 57. (1) Subject to paragraph (2), a relevant director of the company may be indemnified out of the company's assets against- - (a) any liability incurred by that director in connection with any negligence, default, breach of duty or breach of trust in relation to the company, - (b) any liability incurred by that director in connection with the activities of the company in its capacity as a trustee of an occupational pension scheme (as defined in section 235(6) of the Companies Act 2006), - (c) any other liability incurred by that director as an officer of the company. - (2) This article does not authorise any indemnity which would be prohibited or rendered void by any provision of the Companies Acts or by any other provision of law. - (3) In this article a "relevant director" means any director or former director of the company.